 Keyless cars have also been linked to deaths caused by carbon monoxide poisoning when vehicles were accidentally left running in garages attached to homes.
 The National Highway Traffic Safety Administration (NHTSA) recommends checking the vehicle manual for instructions on how to make sure the engine is off.

 Many smart keys have a blade tucked inside that can manually unlock the doors if the key fob battery fails.
 Some cars have valet keys placed inside the owner’s manual or in a tool kit.
 There may be a hidden car key hole concealed behind a piece of trim in the door or near the ignition.
 Some auto manufacturers can also remotely unlock a vehicle if the driver requests assistance using the company’s mobile app.
 There may be a mechanical door release handle inside a door panel or on the floor next to each car seat.
-Sometimes the inactive key fob can be placed near the engine start/stop button, cup holder, vehicle emblem, or another spot to unlock the car doors.
+Sometimes the inactive key fob can be placed near the engine start/stop button, cup holder, vehicle emblem, or another spot to start the car or unlock the car doors.
 The key fob may need to be pressed once it is near these locations.
 Most new cars will display a message when the smart key battery is low.
-Check the car owner’s manual for more information.
+Check the vehicle’s manual for more information.